-Today, Fetal Alcohol Spectrum Disorder (FASD) is a diagnostic term that describes the range of effects that can occur in an individual who was prenatally exposed to alcohol.
-These effects can include lifelong physical, mental, and behavioural difficulties, as well as learning disabilities.
+Today, Fetal Alcohol Spectrum Disorder (FASD) is a diagnostic term used to describe impacts on the brain and body of individuals prenatally exposed to alcohol.
+FASD is a lifelong disability.
+Individuals with FASD will experience some degree of challenges in their daily living, and need support with motor skills, physical health, learning, memory, attention, communication, emotional regulation, and social skills to reach their full potential.
+Each individual with FASD is unique and has areas of both strengths and challenges.
 Depending on the amount and the timing of alcohol exposure, a minority of infants exposed will also develop a characteristic pattern of facial features, and some will have a growth deficiency.
 However, those effects are relatively rare and have little impact on day-to-day function.
 Decades ago, the facial features of FASD received a lot of attention in the press.
 The presence or absence of facial features depends on whether alcohol was consumed in a very narrow window of time during pregnancy.
 It does NOT reflect the degree of brain disorder.
 The vast majority of people with FASD are not visibly different; you cannot see FASD.
 Although in a very small percentage of people the face may look different, the important fact is that in all individuals with FASD, the function of the brain is permanently affected.

 Alcohol exposure during pregnancy results in changes to the developing brain at neurochemical and structural levels.
 Often, these changes are not detected until a child reaches early or middle school-age when difficulties at school and at home become increasingly problematic.
 These challenges can include problems in social communication and attention, motor and sensory problems, memory, and difficulty learning from consequences.
 As an individual grows, they are also at increased risk for depression, anxiety, and other mental health conditions.
 Scientific evidence has conclusively shown that alcohol consumption during pregnancy can cause fetal harm.
 There is insufficient scientific evidence to define any threshold for safe low-level drinking during pregnancy or when planning to become pregnant.
 The life-long damage to the brain is the most common and serious result from prenatal exposure to alcohol and can occur at any time during a pregnancy.
 The safest choice for a woman who is pregnant or planning to become pregnant is not to drink alcohol.

-A common misconception is that FASD is associated with social, ethnic, or cultural background.
+A common misconception is that FASD is associated with social, ethnic, or cultural backgrounds.
 However, the majority of Canadian women drink alcohol.
-In a 2004 Canadian Addictions survey, 76.8% of women over 15 years of age reported drinking alcohol within the previous 12-month period.
+In a 2012 Canadian Alcohol and Drug Use Monitoring Survey, 70% of females aged 15-24 used reported drinking alcohol in the last 12 months while 80% of females over the age of 25 reported using alcohol in the past 12 months.
 Approximately one half of all pregnancies are unintended, and women often continue their usual pattern of alcohol consumption into the early weeks of an unplanned pregnancy.
-The highest rates of unintended pregnancy occur in women aged 15 – 19 years of age, which is also a population at increased risk for binge drinking.
+The highest rates of unintended pregnancy occur in women aged 15-19 years of age, which is also a population at increased risk for binge drinking.

-FASD is often an invisible disability and prevalence research faces considerable limitations, yet, prenatal alcohol exposure is considered the most common known cause of developmental disability in the western world.
+FASD is often an invisible disability and prevalence research faces considerable limitation, yet, prenatal alcohol exposure is considered the most common known cause of developmental disability in the western world.
 Previous estimates claimed that one in every one-hundred Canadians have this disability.
-Current studies suggest that closer to four per cent of individuals in Canada have FASD, around 1.4 million people.
+Current studies suggest that closer to four percent of individuals in Canada have FASD, around 1.4 million people.
+However, as FASD is considered an “invisible disability” it is likely that these numbers do not represent the true prevalence rates.
 Despite 40 years of public health campaigns warning against the risks associated with alcohol use in pregnancy, prevalence does not appear to be decreasing.
-The indirect and direct costs for supportive needs in health, mental health, social services, and education, as well as the negative costs through criminality and criminal justice system involvement, are estimated to be $4B/year.
+The indirect and direct costs for supportive needs in health, mental health, social services, and education, as well as the negative costs through criminality and criminal justice system involvement, are estimated to be almost $10B/year.

 No two people with FASD will have the same challenges due to the wide variation of alcohol effects on brain development.
-Individuals with FASD are at increased risk for mental health issues, school difficulty, addictions, and difficulties maintaining employment.
+Individuals with FASD are at increased risk for mental health issues, school difficulty, addictions, trouble with the law, and difficulties maintaining employment.
 Some of the more commonly seen challenges include: